-VI.3.a A minimum of $XXXX.00 will be kept in the church’s working capital fund (checking account) at all times to meet routine expenses.
+VI.3.a A minimum of $25,000.00 will be kept in the church’s working capital fund (checking account) at all times to meet routine expenses.

-VI.3.b When funds in the working capital fund exceed $XXXX.00, funds in excess of the minimum will be transferred into a higher-interest bearing account, but kept separate from the building fund by means of accounting and stated use.
+VI.3.b When funds in the working capital fund exceed $100,000.00, funds in excess of the minimum will be transferred into a higher-interest bearing account, but kept separate from the building fund by means of accounting and stated use.

 4. Designated Funds

 VI.4.a Non-building fund designated funds below the level of any given program’s approved budget will be used indirectly to fund the designated program.
 Funds will be placed into the church working capital fund and help cover expenses for that program when the chairperson executes purchases.